IBM/rbac-in-k8s/index.md

 ```

 If we instead look at this from our computer, where we have all the
-permissions, we can see the contents of that configmap.
+permissions, we can see the contents of that `configmap`.

 ```
 > kubectl get configmap/mqtt-pub-address -o yaml